procf/colloids-setup/06-Modifying-HOOMDblue.md

 *Background Reading:* If you haven't already, you should read the following papers:

 * Background on DPD
+	* "[Microstructure and rheology of soft to rigid shear-thickening colloidal suspensions]" (2015)
 	* "[Viscosity measurement techniques in Dissipative Particle Dynamics]" (2015)
 	* "[Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation]" (1997)